 Monism – Belief that All Is One, i.e. that everything that exists is part of a unified Whole.
 That whole may or may not be conscious, and may or may not be understood as divine.
 That whole does include the gods, if any are described.
 That whole does not necessarily unify a plurality of gods into one God before it unifies all of existence.
 Monism as we know it is usually pulled from certain Hindu beliefs which assert that everything is part of the Divine Whole, not just the various depicted gods.

-Pantheism – Belief that All is Divine, i.e. that everything that exists is part of a unified whole, and that Whole is God.
+Pantheism – Belief that All is Divine, i.e. that everything that exists is part of a unified whole, and that Whole is the definition of “God”.
 More simply put, The Universe Is God.
 Originally in contrast with the doctrine of a Monotheistic Divine Creator separate from Creation.
 In practice, Monism and Pantheism are usually the same today, although they started in different ways.
 Monism can be non-theistic, and Pantheism can be rationalistic.
 Connotatively, “Monism” is often used to emphasize the Oneness, whereas “Pantheism” is used to emphasize that all things are parts of God.
+There is also a kind of secular Pantheism that holds that the Universe is the functional definition of “God”, but that doesn’t imply that the Universe is conscious, per se.

 Panentheism – Belief that divinity is WITHIN all things.
 This is subtly different from Pantheism in that it is not describing a oneness of existence, but rather, that an essence of divinity dwells within all things separately.
 This is orthogonal to, and thus compatible with any number of gods.
-[ETA] Basically, a belief that divinity is immanent.
+Basically, a belief that divinity is immanent.
 As noted in comments below, this is not necessarily instead of divinity being transcendent.
-Christian theology consistently describes God as being both.
+Panentheism also generally connotes that divinity extends beyond the physical Universe.
+Christian theology consistently describes God as being both immanent and transcendent.

 Animism – Belief that spirit, soul, and/or consciousness is a trait of all things, or at least all living things.
 This is not the same as Panentheism, in that Animism attributes both some level of consciousness, and some level of autonomy to things, whereas Panentheism attributes that indwelling spirit to a more general source.